jozefg/drafts/dissecting-some-ltac.markdown

         | [ H : ?F _ _ _ _ |- _ ] => invert H F
         | [ H : ?F _ _ _ _ _ |- _ ] => invert H F

-Notice that we can now use our match to grab the leading symbol for `H` so we only invert upon hypothesis that we think will be useful.
+Notice that we can now use the match to grab the leading symbol for `H` so we only invert upon hypothesis that we think will be useful.

 Next comes a bit of axiom-fu